 During the second day, the male is able to produce the pollen as the female abilities die.

 When the plant is ready to pollinate it will increase its own heat and let out a rotten smell which attracts blowflies into its chamber.

 Also known as the “living dead” plant, this snake-like flower is something altogether unique and extremely exotic.
 This flower doesn’t have the colorful buds we’re used to, instead, it has scaly skin.

 It obtains its nutrients from a host plant, meaning it will attach itself to its host plant and gain its nutrients via photosynthesis.
 However, like many of the most exotic flowers in the world, this plant also has a stench to go with it.

 The odor is used to attract insects such as beetles and dung beetles which are its core pollinators.

 This flower also creates a fruit underground that takes approximately two years to ripen.
 This fruit is thought to resemble a potato in both textures with a range of animals including birds and moles using this fruit as their staple source of food.

 The earth is full of fantastic tropical flower arrangements that are guaranteed to both shock and surprise you.

-Whilst the majority of tropical flowers mentioned here are not deadly to a human, there are a vast amount out there that are so be sure to watch yourself and learn as much about new plants as you can!
+Whilst the majority of tropical flowers mentioned here are not deadly to a human, there is a vast amount out there that are so sure to watch yourself and learn as much about new plants as you can!